deoliang/discussion-board/README.md

 # Discussion Board
-A simple app where you can log in, sign up, post comments, filter between your own and all comments, and delete your own comments as a challenge for a company.
+A simple app where you can log in, sign up, post comments, filter between your own and all comments, and delete your own comments completed as a challenge for a company.
 Built with react and meteor frameworks.

 ## Usage
 Clone repository